dask/dask/docs/source/array-random.rst

 Differences with NumPy
 ----------------------

-Dask follows NumPy interface for random number generation with some differences:
+Dask follows the NumPy interface for random number generation with some
+differences:

 - Methods under ``dask.array.random`` take a ``chunks`` keyword.
 - Dask tries to be backend agnostic.
 In other words, you can mostly use CuPy and NumPy interchangeably as a backend for random number generation.
-Any library providing a similar interface should also work with minimal effort.
+Any library providing a similar interface should also work with some effort.

 Notes
 -----